Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 You can now query the tables in the same way that you queried the unstructured data.
 Instead of creating a rowset using EXTRACT, you now can simply refer to the table name.

 # Exercise 8: Querying tables
-In this exercise, you will query data from the table you created in Exercise 7.
+In this exercise, you will query data from the table you created in Exercise 7 by using a three-part name instead of setting the database context.

 ## Running the script

-1. Replace the content of the Script.usql window with the following U-SQL script (update the database name to the name you used in the preceding exercise):
+1. Replace the content of the Script.usql window with the following U-SQL script and replace *&lt;insert your DB name&gt;* with your previously created database name:

 	    @rs1 =
 	        SELECT